 Ugly love in Sweden

 The Good: There is a lot to recommend in this film.
-The make-up on the two leads is fantastic.
+For example, the make-up on the two leads is fantastic.
 The amount of prosthetics it must take to make a Swede appear unattractive is mind-blowing.

 The Bad: I liked Darren Aronofsky’s mother!.
 Well, I liked the first half of Darren Aronofsky’s mother! where you were uncomfortable but everything on screen was relatable, and then the allegory went off the rails and drove the entire production literally into the depths of Hell.
-Border does the exact same thing.
-It goes from curious and weird to uncomfortable and weird to oh God make it stop and weird.
+Border does the same thing.
+It goes from curious and weird to uncomfortable and weird to, oh God, make it stop and weird.

 In Conclusion: Honestly, a straightforward drama about an ugly person living in Sweden or Denmark would make for an interesting film.
 I am not sure how a movie like this could be remade for American audiences.
 I can’t imagine a film crew in rural Ohio making a movie about a love story with baby-snatching.
 On the plus side, filming in rural Ohio would be easy enough to find actors that wouldn’t require any make-up.

 […] It is hard to have a love story where the leads are so unlikable.
 (I am looking at you, Border).
 The fact the movie almost pulls it off is a testament to all the talent on screen and behind the […]